United States men's national ice hockey team: Olympic gold medals

 The American ice hockey team's greatest success was the "Miracle on Ice" at the 1980 Winter Olympics in Lake Placid, New York, when American college players defeated the heavily favored seasoned professionals from the Soviet Union on the way to a gold medal.
 Though ice hockey is not a major sport in most areas of the United States, the "Miracle" is often listed as one of the all-time greatest American sporting achievements.
-The U.S. clinched the gold medal by defeating Finland in the final game.
+The US clinched the gold medal by defeating Finland in the final game.
 Under the leadership of coach Herb Brooks, forward Mark Johnson led the team in scoring, while goaltender Jim Craig led all netminders in both saves and save percentage.
-The team’s improbable triumph later inspired the critically acclaimed 2004 film Miracle, which brought the story of the “Miracle on Ice” to a new generation of fans.
+The team's improbable triumph later inspired the critically acclaimed 2004 film Miracle, which brought the story of the "Miracle on Ice" to a new generation of fans.